Passage of Humaitá: Historical background

-The Fortress of Humaitá was a defensive system, long considered to be almost impregnable, near the mouth of the River Paraguay.
-It prevented enemy shipping ascending the river and hence invading the Republic of Paraguay.
-There may have been other routes by which Paraguay could have been invaded, but they were considered more difficult still.
+The Fortress of Humaitá was a defensive system on a bend in the River Paraguay, not far from its mouth.
+Long considered to be almost impregnable, it prevented enemy shipping ascending the river and hence invading the Republic of Paraguay.
+There may have been other routes by which the country could have been invaded, but they were considered more difficult still.
 From the main article on the Fortress of Humaitá it appears that Marshal-President López of Paraguay may have calculated that, because the fortress could not be bypassed except at ruinous expense, he could risk making war on the much more populous Brazil and Argentina.

 The Paraguayan War (also known as the War of the Triple Alliance) of 1864–1870 was the most lethal in South American history, and − in terms of its relative mortality − very possibly the worst in modern history, anywhere.
 It actually commenced when López seized the Brazilian ship Marques de Olinda on her routine voyage up the River Paraguay to the Brazilian province of Mato Grosso, then sent military forces to invade the province itself.
 It developed further when he seized Argentine naval vessels moored in the port of Corrientes, north east Argentina.
 Thereafter López sent two further armies, one to invade the Argentine province of Corrientes along the River Paraná and the other to invade the Brazilian province of Rio Grande do Sul along the River Uruguay.
 On 1 May 1865 Brazil, Argentina and Uruguay signed the Treaty of the Triple Alliance by which they would not negotiate peace with Paraguay until the government of López had been deposed.

 Further, for Brazil the river was the only practicable route to its interior province of Mato Grosso, which had been invaded by the forces of López earlier in the War.
 The war aims of the Allies (Brazil, Argentina and Uruguay) explicitly included the capture and destruction of Humaitá, and it was the prime military objective of the Allied high command.